lunaria79/Jackalupes-Corner/02 Games/Sims 4/Dadadan Playthrough/Days/Day 3.md

-the will be going ravenwood to find tarot cards are be emo
+the will be going ravenwood to find tarot cards and be emo